willwebberley/CENode/API.md

 #### `gist`
 A string representing a more casual description of the concept.
 This is returned when asking the question: 'what is <concept name>?'.

+#### Helpers
+Helpers are provided to allow you to access associated CEConcepts through values and relationships.
+For example, with the card CEConcept, `card.is_to` will give the CEConcept that the 'is to' relationship is associated with (probably a 'person' or 'agent' concept, depending on your implementation).

+If you are trying to access a value which is not associated with another CEConcept, then instead the helper will just return the string 'value' to indicate that this value should simply be represented by a string and not an instance of a concept.

 ### CEInstance class

 Functions and properties of instances of the CEInstance class.
 Objects of this class represent instances in the KB.